karishmachauhan/Introduction-to-Hashtables/README.md

       buckets[index] = values
 ```
-# Hash search Function which returns true if element is present
+# Hash search Function
-Hash function to search an elements from hash table
+Hash function to search an elements from hash table which returns true if element is found
 ```python
     def hsearch(hashtable, search_element):